Port Site Interparietal Hernia After Laparoscopic Splenectomy: A Case Report

 G, Naghavi Riyabi

-A. et al. Port Site Interparietal Hernia After Laparoscopic Splenectomy: A Case Report,
+A. Port Site Interparietal Hernia After Laparoscopic Splenectomy: A Case Report,

 J Minim Invasive Surg Sci.